botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 export default { generateFlow }
 ```

-### 3. Connecting Those Components
+### Step 3 - Connecting Those Components

 Once your view and the flow generator is ready, you need to inform Botpress about your skill.

-This is how you would register it.
+This is how you would register it:

 ```js
 // Note the array, you can register multiple skills that way